thomfre/thomfre.dev/_posts/2020-03-06-my-oscp-experience.md

 If you want to do something to prepare, or need a refresher on TCP/IP, I recommend [eLearnSecurity's PTS](https://www.elearnsecurity.com/course/penetration_testing_student/).
 That is a nice introduction to penetration testing, and has a great chapter on networking basics.

-The thing you should do before you start, is to ensure that you calendar is empty when your lab time starts.
+The most important thing you should do before you start, is to ensure that you calendar is empty when your lab time starts.

 ### PWK advice